 Are you a fan of Harry Potter?
-The friendly schoolboy wizard that guided the entire world through the most amazing magical adventures?
-So this article is right for you.
+The friendly schoolboy wizard that guided the entire world through the most amazing magical adventures.
+If so, this article is right for you.

-There’s a scene in Harry Potter and the Philosopher’s Stone in which the stairs of Hogwarts don’t stop moving and take the little wizards to undesired places.
+There is a scene in Harry Potter and the Philosopher’s Stone in which the stairs of Hogwarts do not stop moving and take the little wizards to undesired places.
 Do you know where that idea came from?
 From a splendid bookshop that started as a normal and familiar business in 1906 – selling books – and that has become the most famous bookshop in the world – yes, I dare to say it! – and the most beautiful.

 Some even say that she started writing on napkins while enjoying a coffee without spending too much money but spending long hours there.
 Rowling and her ex-husband were usual customers and this connection to the books became so gigantic and well known that Majestic is now a touristic point.
 However, Majestic is absolutely an astonishing place in one of the most legendary and crowded streets of Porto – Santa Catarina.